cmohorea/tf_import/README.md

 2. Enter the repository directory
 3. Define TF_VAR_MANAGER_ADDR/TF_VAR_MANAGER_USER/TF_VAR_MANAGER_PASS environment variables for SD-WAN Manager (vManage) API access
 4. Execute `tf_import.py` script.
 Supply name(s) of SD-WAN device templates to process,
+5. At this point you can execute `terraform plan` or `terraform apply` to verify configuration or to synchronize it with the SD-WAN ennvironment.
+Synchronization is required because `sdwan_attach_feature_device_template` resources do not have "import" functionality and the only way, as of now, to create their state in terraform is to push configuration to device(s) with `terraform apply`.
+Ensure that attach action is successful, also you can confirm that no configuration changes are actually made (hopefully!!) to the device(s) in the SD-WAN Manager GUI in the Audit section.
+6. Manage your SD-WAN as a Code now!

 ## Notes
 - Provide non-existing template name and script will print all the known device template names